 Matt Kaulig, owner of Kaulig Racing and LeafFilter North, Inc., has always been passionate and involved in sports.
-Born and raised in Chicago, Matt came to Northeast Ohio to attend the University of Akron, where he was a standout quarterback for the Zips.
+Born in Columbus, Ohio, and raised in Cincinnati, Matt moved to the Chicago area at age 14 where he attended high school.
+Matt came to Northeast Ohio to attend the University of Akron, where he was a standout quarterback for the Zips.
 Till this day, Matt remains heavily involved in the Akron Zips community as he provides aid for the school’s football programs and lends a helping-hand in sponsoring events.

 Matt met his wife, who was an Akron Cheerleader from Copley, Ohio, during his time at the University of Akron.
 Falling in love with the area, Matt decided to establish roots in Northeast Ohio when he started LeafFilter Gutter Protection in 2005 from the basement of his home.

 Ten years later, his fast-growing company grew from one small office in Hudson, Ohio, to the leading national gutter protection brand with multiple offices that span across the nation from Seattle to Boston.
 LeafFilter has been recognized nationally by numerous publications, earning awards for being a Top Remodeler in the nation, and receiving recognition for the company’s growth and expansion.